The Palæstra Philosophy

 WHAT IS DIFFERENT ABOUT PALÆSTRA'S “ON THE MAT” APPROACH?

 Just like learning martial arts or yoga, we believe that learning leadership requires getting on the mat.
 The following principles help us define what we mean by this:

-- Learn by Doing.
+Learn by Doing.
 Simply put, you don't get better watching other people train.
 This is the principle behind collaborative learning: you have to partner up and try it for yourself, wrestle with it to see what works in real-time, make your own mistakes, then incrementally improve as you learn from direct experience.
 In our weekly Team Practice sessions, everyone has a coach because everyone IS a coach.

-- Theory in Practice.
+Theory in Practice.
 Rather than only studying leadership theory in an academic context, being on the mat means using everyday tensions - in the organization, between team members, or within yourself - as the applied context for using what you learn to solve live business challenges.

 WHAT IS A DELIBERATELY DEVELOPMENTAL ORGANIZATION (DDO)?

 Harvard professors Robert Kegan and Lisa Laskow Lahey define a Deliberately Developmental Organization as a business that sees itself as the essential context for personal growth and employees’ continuous development as the critical ingredient for a company’s success.
 DDOs are built around the simple but radical conviction that the organization can prosper only if its culture is designed from the ground up to enable ongoing development for all of its people.
 That is, a company can’t meet ever-greater business aspirations unless its people are constantly growing through doing their work.